-- 1. Where professionally registered engineers are in the minority of individual membership of a Licensee or Professional Affiliate, then these bodies must demonstrate that they have mechanisms in place to ensure that suitable Registrants are in the majority for making decisions at all key stages of the registration process. - 2.
+- 1. Licensees and Professional Affiliates must demonstrate that they have mechanisms in place to ensure that suitable Registrants are in the majority for making decisions at all key stages of the registration and recognition processes. - 2.
 In addition, these bodies must demonstrate that Registrants are involved at all key stages of learned society activities, CPD, educational and training programmes and have opportunities to influence the policy and procedures of the Institution.